Choosing an adventure bike

 The point from these two scenarios is that the term “adventure riding” can mean totally different things from one rider to the next.
 Because most rider’s preferences can vary so greatly it naturally puts completely different demands on a motorbike, so with this in mind, it is simply impossible for there to be just one bike to satisfy the question… "What is the best adventure bike?".

 Horses for courses

 With the above in mind, this article runs through the main attributes of a motorbike which can be used as a checklist against potential adventure bike candidates.
-It highly focuses on multiday adventure riding in more rugged terrain however covers key aspects for all styles of adventure riding.
+It highly focuses on extended adventure riding in more remote and rugged terrain however covers key aspects for all styles of adventure riding.

 Adventure bike engine capacity